If you’re confused about the difference between customer relationship management software (CRM) and marketing automation software, you’re not alone.

 - Allow users access to prospect and customer data from any location

-In that contact record, your sales reps can quickly scan the entire communication history with their contact and decide what steps need to be taken to convert or retain a customer.
+In that contact record, your sales reps can quickly scan the entire communication history with their contact and decide what steps must be taken to convert or retain a customer.

 An example of this would be the marketing team passing along a lead who has requested a product demo.
 Once that lead goes into the CRM system, a salesperson can call or email the lead to set up a time for the demo or ask further qualification questions.